Clayton, Missouri: DeMun

 Part of the Hi-Pointe–DeMun Historic District, DeMun is primarily a residential neighborhood on the eastern edge of Clayton.
-It is a dense and walkable neighborhood characterized by brick and limestone prewar apartment blocks, single family homes and small commercial areas centered around DeMun Avenue and Clayton Road.
+It is a dense and walkable neighborhood characterized by brick and limestone pre-war apartment blocks, single family homes and small commercial areas centered around DeMun Avenue and Clayton Road.
 The neighborhood is also home to Concordia Seminary, the South Campus of Washington University, and three public parks (Concordia, DeMun, and Henry Wright).

 The boundaries of DeMun in Clayton are Concordia Seminary's northern property line and Northwood Avenue, the St. Louis city limit to the east, Clayton Road to the south, and Big Bend Boulevard to the west.

 Downtown Clayton

 Downtown Clayton is the seat of St. Louis County government and home to its headquarters campus.
-In addition, downtown Clayton is home to three of the St. Louis region's seven Fortune 500 headquarters; Centene Corporation, Graybar, and Olin Corporation.
-Commerce Bank, the Regional Business Council and the St. Louis Club are located in the neighborhood as well.
-Downtown Clayton is known for its many restaurants and cafes and hosts the St. Louis Art Fair along its streets during September each year.
-Recently, the neighborhood has entered a period of significant redevelopment and new construction with the opening of the Two Twelve Clayton and Ceylon apartment buildings in 2017, Centene Plaza C in 2019, and the groundbreaking of the two tower Forsyth Pointe development in 2020.
+The neighborhood is home to three of the St. Louis region's seven Fortune 500 headquarters; Centene Corporation, Emerson Electric, and Graybar.
+Additionally, the neighborhood is home to four of the region's seven Fortune 1000 headquarters; Advantage Solutions, Caleres, Energizer Holdings, and Olin Corporation.
+Commerce Bank, the Regional Business Council and the St. Louis Club are located here as well.
+Downtown Clayton is known for its many restaurants and cafes and hosts the St. Louis Art Fair during September each year.
+Recently, the neighborhood has entered a period of significant redevelopment and new construction with the opening of the Two Twelve Clayton and Ceylon apartment buildings in 2017, Centene Plaza C in 2019, and Forsyth Pointe in 2023.
 As of 2022, downtown Clayton had seven projects, worth approximately $600 million, either in development or under construction.

 The boundaries of downtown Clayton are Maryland Avenue on the north, the University City limit on the east, Forest Park Parkway on the south, and Brentwood Boulevard on the west.
 The neighborhood is served by MetroLink via the Blue Line at the Clayton and Forsyth stations.

 Moorlands

-Like Clayton's other urban, walkable neighborhoods, the Moorlands is characterized by large, prewar masonry apartment buildings and single family homes with high-rise apartment buildings along Hanley Road and a small commercial district at the intersection of Hanley and Wydown Boulevard.
+Like Clayton's other urban, walkable neighborhoods, the Moorlands is characterized by large, pre-war masonry apartment buildings and single family homes with high-rise apartment buildings along Hanley Road and a small commercial district at the intersection of Hanley and Wydown Boulevard.
 Most of the single family homes are concentrated east of Glenridge Drive while most of the apartment buildings are concentrated to the west.
 The neighborhood's boundaries are Wydown Boulevard on the north, Audubon Drive on the east, Clayton Road on the south, and Hanley Road on the west.